mirandamorton1/Colleage-List-Generator/README.md

 `This project is licensed under MIT`
   ### Tests:
-  To test this app, open the file in VS Code, open the terminal and run `node index.js`.
-Answer the questions and view the preview of the `generatedREADME.md` file to see if the answers were rendered correctly.
+  To test this app, run the program and answer each question.
+When you exit, you will see the new list of team members that were generated.
   ### Technology Used:
   - NA
   ### Contributors: